Container Deposit Scheme

 - Plain milk, spirit and wine containers constitute a small percentage of waste found in public bins and gross pollutant/stormwater traps.

-The NSW Government initially announced it would deploy reverse vending machines (RVMs) across the State.
-However subsequently it accepted the advice of the NSW CDS Advisory Committee which recommended the NSW Government adopt a technology neutral stance and set performance targets for Network Operators.
-This provides the opportunity for industry to determine solutions that are cost effective and meet the needs of the particular community.
+The ACT Government, in response to social research, will adopt a technology neutral stance and set performance targets for the ACT Network Operator.
+This will provide the opportunity for industry to determine solutions that are cost effective and meet the needs of the Canberra community.

 A network of drop off points across the ACT will be established by the CDS Network Operator.
 The location and other details, such as opening hours, for these drop-off points has yet to be determined but will be announced later in the year closer to the commencement date.